Residential Door

 For homeowners early in the search, this is usually the page to compare daylight, privacy, and finish choices before you request a quote or browse broader residential garage door options.
 If you are weighing this look against other contemporary styles, CHI Flush Panel and CHI Sterling are the closest alternatives, and the CHI Door Visions visualizer can help you narrow the direction before a showroom visit.

 Woodgrain finishes belong in the configuration conversation, not as an afterthought.
 They keep the clean glass-and-aluminum layout while adding warmth for homes that want a softer modern look.
-These finishes are available for residential and commercial applications on models 3295 and 3297, with fully coated rails and stiles on both sides of the door.
-The two-step powder coat process meets AAMA 2604 performance standards, and black retaining strips frame the glazing for a crisp edge.
+These finishes are available for residential and commercial applications on models 3295 and 3297, alongside standard powder-coat colors such as Graphite and Iron Ore.
+Black retaining strips frame the glazing for a crisp edge.

 Choose from four woodgrain colors: